Jacobmccarthy10/meridian-signal-to-execution/ARCHITECTURE.md

 | **Teams** | The surface | The buyer is already here. `Post adaptive card and wait for a response` is a first-party human-in-the-loop approval step with run history. |
 | **Dynamics 365** | The destination | Where POs already live.
 The workflow prepares a draft; a human submits it. |

 ---

-## Where Claude runs, and why that answers the CISO

-Claude runs **on Databricks Model Serving, inside the Meridian tenant, under Unity Catalog governance.**

-Power Automate never sees a prompt.
-It passes a message reference to Databricks and receives a structured result.
-The reasoning, the data it reasons over, and the audit of both stay inside the same perimeter that already holds Meridian's warehouse.

-This is deliberate, and it is the reason not to use the Power Platform's built-in generative actions.
-Those route through Microsoft-managed infrastructure, and the data-residency story there is more nuanced than this room can afford.
-Routing the reasoning to Databricks keeps the answer to *"where did my data go?"* to one word:
-**nowhere.**

----